 The General car insurance discounts

-• Previous insurance discount: If you have had insurance before, the General can give you a discount when you have maintained continuous insurance for five years.
+• Previous insurance discount: The General may give you a discount if you have maintained continuous insurance for five years.

 • Safe driver: If you have successfully completed a defensive driving course, The General may reward you with extra safe driver discounts.